July 16, 2019 — Company

 Greenbyte’s system is already in use by a number of leading US renewable energy businesses.
 These include Longroad Energy, a developer and operator currently managing a portfolio of 1.5GW of operational wind and solar projects across the country, including over 800 MW for third party owners.

-“While many systems on the market prescribe certain portfolio-wide asset management approaches and decisions, Greenbyte Energy Cloud creates the flexibility and scalability we need to effectively manage our expanding wind and solar asset base,” said Jeremy Law, Vice President of Asset Management at Longroad Energy.
+“While many systems on the market prescribe certain portfolio-wide asset management approaches and decisions, Greenbyte platform creates the flexibility and scalability we need to effectively manage our expanding wind and solar asset base,” said Jeremy Law, Vice President of Asset Management at Longroad Energy.
 “Having used the system for nearly two years, we are starting to generate wide-ranging efficiency gains across our business that translate directly into increased performance and availability for our assets.”